Masters Tournament: Player invitations

 As with the other majors, winning the Masters gives a golfer several privileges which make his career more secure.
 Masters champions are automatically invited to play in the other three majors (the U.S. Open, The Open Championship, and the PGA Championship) for the next five years (except for amateur winners, unless they turn pro within the five-year period), and earn a lifetime invitation to the Masters.
 They also receive membership on the PGA Tour for the following five seasons and invitations to The Players Championship for five years.

 Because the tournament was established by an amateur champion, Bobby Jones, the Masters has a tradition of honoring amateur golf.
 It invites winners of the most prestigious amateur tournaments in the world.
 Also, the current U.S. Amateur champion always plays in the same group as the defending Masters champion for the first two days of the tournament.

 Amateurs in the field are welcome to stay in the "Crow's Nest" atop the Augusta National clubhouse during the tournament.
 The Crow's Nest is 1200 sqft with lodging space for five during the competition.

+While the tournament now has a wide range of qualifying criteria for international golfers, until 1987 the only methods of qualification for non-Americans were via "special international invitation", or by winning the tournament in a previous year.